00fox/Ds2vJoy/README.md

 Tag | Description
 --- | ------------------------------------------------------------------------------
     | Nothing is checked
-P 	| 'Send to' is checked
+P 	| \'Send to' is checked
- A 	| 'By Postmessage / activation window' is checked
+ A 	| \'By Postmessage / activation window' is checked

-Tags:
 Tags| In practice
 --- | ------------------------------------------------------------------------------
     | The keys will be sent to your actual focus